 Do you enjoy looking at sunsets?
 Are you bored with purchasing cards from the store?
 If so, then why not draw pictures on blank cards rather than buying the overpriced ones at the grocery store.
 So why do I advocate making my own cards?
-Quite simply because I believe anyone and everyone is capable of creating something more personalized for their family and friends.
+Quite simply because I believe anyone and everyone are capable of creating something more personalized for their family and friends.
 So what do you need to make a very special card by hand?
 I used remnants of cardstock left over from other projects, but you can also use paper.
 Next, choose a picture to use as inspiration for your card drawing.
 What does this picture have to be?
 The picture could be of your pet, a local waterfall, or of a favorite park.
 I have a large collection of African safari pictures that someone no longer wanted, so I often use these pictures as inspiration for art projects and card making.
-The picture I choose to draw was an African sunset, but of course I decided to have my own take on the picture.
+The picture I choose to draw was an African sunset, but of course, I decided to have my own take on the picture.
 I enjoy drawing sunsets because this allows for the use of vivid colors in the composition.

 Step One: Find The Cardstock

 Find a sheet of cardstock or paper for this project.
 For this project I used a piece of cardstock left over from another project.
 Cardstock is ideal for making your own cards because it is quite sturdy!

 Fold the cardstock in half to make a card.
 During this step in the process I used the paper slicer to even out the edges, which is especially helpful when using scrap pieces of cardstock.

 Find a sunset picture to draw on the card.
 Several years ago I was able to keep a collection of African pictures that were going to be thrown away, which is where I found this beautiful sunset image.
 African inspired arts and cards are a wonderful way to pay homage to this extraordinary continent.
 Any one can buy a card at the store, but very few people will take the time to make a specialized card for a friend.